fatemehfeizipour/travelease-contact/README.md

 - Least-privilege IAM in practice means splitting a policy into multiple statements when different actions need different resource scopes, since a single statement applies its resource list to every action in it.
 - Not every operation in a function deserves the same failure behavior.
 Deciding *which* calls should be allowed to fail the whole request (the DynamoDB write) versus which should fail quietly and independently of each other (each SES call, in its own `try/catch`) mattered more than just "add error handling everywhere."
 - A written spec and a circulating diagram can disagree — the implementation guide's text and prescribed file structure (one `index.js`) both pointed to a single Lambda, while a separate diagram showed three.
 Checking the primary source (the actual brief text) resolved it, rather than assuming the more complex-looking option was the intended one.
+- Public, unauthenticated endpoints (by design — a contact form can't require a login) don't have a hard ceiling on pay-per-use cost unless you add one.
+Rather than leave the demo running indefinitely, I deployed it temporarily for testing and the walkthrough recording, then destroyed the stack — a live URL is nice, but not worth an open-ended cost commitment for a portfolio piece.

 ## Author